gopherlearning/teleport/rfd/XXXX-access-control-decision-api.md

 ## What

-This proposal describes a means of reworking teleport access-control decisions to remove the need to perform access-control decisions on peripheral agents and to bring teleport's internals more inline with common access-control best practices.
+This proposal describes a means of reworking teleport access-control decisions to remove the need to perform access-control decisions on peripheral agents and to bring teleport's internals more in line with common access-control best practices.

 ## Why